 Since the launch of the initial ADU program, the Planning Department has improved efforts to more effectively and efficiently review ADU permits.
 To help facilitate review, the Planning Department has created a team of ADU specialists.
-Effective August 2018, Planning established an ADU counter with dedicated staff at the Department of Building Inspection's (DBI) permit floor.
-Staff is able to review and issue Plan Check Letters in real time, or within five days, to reduce delays for Planning feedback.
+Effective August 2018, Planning established an ADU counter with dedicated staff at the DBI permit center.
+Due to COVDI-19 related impacts, this physical counter has transitioned into electronic format and dedicated ADU planners are available for virtual appointments or via email.